0xAX/linux-insides/Theory/ELF.md

 **Program header table**

-All sections are grouped into segments in an executable or shared object file.
-Program header is an array of structures which describe every segment.
+All sections are grouped into segments in an executable file or shared library.
+Program header table is an array of structures which describe every segment.
 It looks like:

 ```C
 typedef struct elf64_phdr {